GameplayJDK/simple.fx/README.md

 ## How to use it?

-**Please also read the section with other important infotmation below!**
+**Please also read the section with other important information below!**

 To use the library simply extend one of the two above classes based on your requirements: